A Rose By Any Other Name…

 Some designers, such as Jamie Drake or Diamond Barratta, are famous for their fearless color choices.
 They are master magicians with a very specific style and a wonderful way with unexpected choices.
 While we all admire the boldness, most Home Design Civilians will find it challenging to pull off strong exotic color selections that can actually be lived with.

-Case in point: Some years ago, I had this vision of a fabulous red orange bathroom so I took a flying leap.
-Later, my friend Jack tactfully told me it reminded him of a London phone booth.
+Case in point: Some years ago, I had this vision of a fabulous red orange bathroom so I took a flying leap and saturated the tiny space with something called Outrageous Orange.
+It was.
+Eventually, my good friend Jack casually mentioned that my water closet reminded him of a London phone booth.

 This was not the response I hoped for.